segmentio/chamber/CONTRIBUTING.md

 Pull requests (that have had design approval in an issue) should expect responses within 3 days.

 If you're finding we aren't abiding by these timelines, feel free to @-mention someone in [CODEOWNERS](.github/CODEOWNERS) to get our attention.
-If you're the shy type, don't worry that you're bothering us; you're helping us stick the commitments we've made :)
+If you're the shy type, don't worry that you're bothering us; you're helping us stick to the commitments we've made :)

 # Staleness